cschroe/cschroe.github.io/_pages/research.md

 <br/><br/>

 "*A Model of Search in Credit and Labour Markets*"

+How do frictions in credit markets affect firms' choices over which workers to hire?
+To study this question, I build a search and matching model of credit and labour markets with heterogenous labour.
+Firms first search for a bank to cover the costs of posting a vacancy.
+Firms that secure financing then search for workers of varying skill in the labour market.
+Upon meeting a worker the firm faces a trade-off: hire that worker in the present period and produce output, or wait for a potentially higher skilled worker to come along.
+Firms' optimal behaviour is determined by tightness in the labour market, itself determined by frictions in both credit and labour markets.
+Greater credit market frictions drive labour market tightness down, leading firms to seek higher skilled workers.
+I then take this model to the data to study quantitative implications of parameter choices and responses to exogenous shocks.
 <br/><br/>

 "*Outside Options in the Market for Banks*" with [Simon Juul Hviid](https://www.nationalbanken.dk/en/research/economists/Pages/Simon-Juul-Hviid.aspx){:target="_blank"}